-Liverpool's biggest rivals are Manchester United, Everton, and Chelsea.
-Liverpool is one of English soccer's oldest teams, and over the years they have accumulated a number of rivalries.
-Their biggest beef lies with regional foe Manchester United, with Premier League mates Everton, Chelsea, Tottenham Hotspur, Manchester City, and Arsenal, among others, holding grudges.
+Liverpool’s biggest rivals are Manchester United, Everton, and Chelsea.
+Liverpool is one of English soccer’s oldest teams, and over the years they have accumulated a number of rivalries.
+Their biggest beef lies with regional foe Manchester United, though they also have long standing rivalries with Premier League mates Everton, Chelsea, Tottenham Hotspur, Manchester City, and Arsenal.
 Internationally, Real Madrid and AC Milan also have axes to grind with Liverpool.
-That being said, Liverpool has a few rivals that stand out amongst the crowd.
+Listed below are the three biggest rivalries that Liverpool has and the rich history behind them.

 Are Liverpool and Manchester City rivals?

-Liverpool's feud with Manchester City is the team's most recently created rivalry, dating back to 2013 when Manchester City unseated Liverpool to win the Premier League title on the final day of the season by two points.
-Things heated up in 2016 when Pep Guardiola joined Manchester City as manager.
-Liverpool's manager Jürgen Klopp had previously managed Borussia Dortmund in the Bundesliga, while Guardiola was managing rival team Bayern Munich.
-The rivalry between the coaches moved to the Premier League and intensified the rivalry between their respective teams.
+Yes, Liverpool and Manchester City are rivals.
+Liverpool’s feud with Manchester City is the team’s most recent rivalry, dating back to 2013 when Manchester City unseated Liverpool to win the Premier League title on the final day of the season.
+Things heated up in 2016 when Pep Guardiola joined MC as manager.
+Liverpool’s manager Jürgen Klopp had previously managed Borussia Dortmund in the Bundesliga, while Guardiola was managing rival team Bayern Munich.
+This rivalry carried over into the Premier League.

 Who is Liverpool’s biggest rival?